Aliases for BTNL2 Gene

 BTNL2 (Butyrophilin Like 2) is a Protein Coding gene.
 Diseases associated with BTNL2 include Sarcoidosis 2 and Sarcoidosis 1.
-Among its related pathways are Butyrophilin (BTN) family interactions and Innate Immune System.
+Among its related pathways are Butyrophilin (BTN) family interactions and Class I MHC mediated antigen processing and presentation.
 Gene Ontology (GO) annotations related to this gene include signaling receptor binding.
-An important paralog of this gene is BTN2A1.
+An important paralog of this gene is BTN1A1.

 UniProtKB/Swiss-Prot Summary for BTNL2 Gene